nrfconnect/sdk-nrf/doc/nrf/config_and_build/programming.rst

 *******************

 For instructions about building with the |nRFVSC|, see `How to build an application`_.
-If you want to build and program with custom options, read about the advanced `Custom launch and debug configurations`_ and `Application-specific flash options`_.
+If you want to build and program with custom options, read about the advanced `Custom launch and debug configurations`_.

+For information about how to flash and erase in the |nRFVSC|, read about the `Application-specific flash options`_.

 .. note::
    |ncs_oot_sample_note|